pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 1. Generating TLS Certificates, Private Keys and Other Artifacts, which involves steps that Pravega is oblivious to.
 2. Enabling and configuring TLS in Pravega.

-[Creating TLS Certificates and Keys](./generating-tls-artifacts.md) explains how to perform the first activity.
+[Creating TLS Certificates, Keys and Other TLS Artifacts](./generating-tls-artifacts.md) explains how to perform the first activity.
 The [next](#enabling-tls-and-auth-in-pravega) section explains the second activity.

 ## Enabling TLS and Auth in Pravega